dracula/dracula-theme/README.md

     ```
    Now you can see the website running in `localhost:8000` :D

-6. If you're a contributor, you can publish the site to GitHub Pages by running:
+6. If you're a collaborator, you can publish the site to GitHub Pages by running:

     ```sh
     $ npm run deploy